rogosprojects/helm/klogs-viewer/README.md

 ## Configuration

-The following table lists the configurable parameters of the chart and their default values.
+The following table lists the main configurable parameters of the chart and their default values.

 | Parameter | Description | Default |
 |-----------|-------------|---------|